levsero/test_embed/doc/csp.md

 <!-- End of Zendesk Widget script -->
 ```

-If your snippet looks longer than the one above, you can go to the Widget settings page by going to Admin > Widget, click on the _Setup_ tab for your brand and safely replace your snippet with the one shown in the installation instructions.
+If your snippet looks longer than the one above, you can replace it with the new one.
+In Zendesk Support, go to *Admin* > *Widget*, click the *Setup* tab for your brand, and safely replace your snippet with the one shown in the installation instructions.

 ### Whitelisting the Web Widget when Chat is enabled